 No matter how long you’re an expat partner for, it’s crucial to be driven by something – professionally or not.
 What’s more, you have to go out and seize your purpose and bring it to life.
 So that’s what I started to do.

-I’ve talked to dozens of partners in the same situation and boredom can be our biggest enemy to happiness abroad.
+I’ve talked to dozens of partners in the same situation.
+It turns out boredom can be our biggest enemy to happiness abroad.
 The first few days of lounging around and lunching are great, but it can get old really fast.
 The contrast of your partner chasing after their career mixed with your idleness can feel frustrating and that imbalance can chip away at your relationship if you’re not careful.
 For me, finding purpose meant starting a small bag business in Indonesia and teaching English part-time.
 In Malaysia, it meant writing my restaurant reviews, editing part-time, and traveling into Singapore.
 Here in France, it means learning French and traveling and writing more than ever.
 Days fly by now because I wake up with energy and deep happiness.
 I want it to always be like that.

 The constant change of country and career possibilities haven’t made pursuing my purpose the easiest of tasks; it’s still a work in progress and it’s my biggest concern when we consider where we’re moving next.
 When we leave France at the end of the year, it will be my number one priority all over again.

-The partners I’ve met and The Sacrifices we’ve made
+The partners I’ve met and the sacrifices we’ve made

 How far away would you move for someone you liked?
 Someone you loved?
 Would you sacrifice a part of yourself, your comfort, or your career to support them in pursuit of their happiness?